(Rumors, Sightings, Eavesdroppings)

 Euphonix's GM commented that acceptance of digital recording is coming fast and furious.
 New artists are younger and typically less intimidated by things digital.
 He also commented:

 "Artists like Neil Young who have been recording for 30 years on analog know the limits and capabilities of analog recording.
 They know how to overdrive the recording heads, and know what the resultant sounds will be.
 That is great, but, there are less and less artists with that experience each year.
-Artists and studios, today, want to deliver the best sounds possible, and 24 track digital recording makes that possible."peace
+Artists and studios, today, want to deliver the best sounds possible, and 24 track digital recording makes that possible."

 Apparently (according to reviews), Sarah MacLachlan and N'dea Davenport performed Old Man at the Lilith Fair show in London on Wednesday night.